Ki-Woong95/Ki-Woong95.github.io/_portfolio/portfolio-1.md

 Once collected, most of the audio files—especially those from Common Voice, which are typically in .mp3 format—were converted into .wav format, which is required by Whisper.
 Alongside the audio conversion, metadata files in .tsv format were generated.
 Each .tsv file included three key columns: filepath, text, and split (indicating whether the sample belongs to the training, validation, or test set).

 Although an earlier version of the dataset was available in .json format, additional processing was performed to convert these into the final .tsv format, ensuring compatibility with the Whisper training pipeline.
-The following source-code was used for file converstion from .json to .tsv.
+The following source code was used for file conversation from .json to .tsv.

 **Libraries and Tools used in the process**
 - `json`: Parsing annotated audio datasets in structured format (from Common Voice)